-Mule Packer--Pack mules, wrangle stock in the backcountry and conduct wilderness trips
+Mule Packer--Pack mules, wrangle stock in the wilderness

 Help the public enjoy their wilderness!
 We conduct outfitted pack trips the length of the John Muir and Pacific Crest Trail.